 - Sociando Mallet

 Overview of the Haut Medoc: The Haut Medoc Bordeaux wine appellation is massive.
 In fact, the Haut Medoc appellation is the largest area under vine in the Medoc with a total of 4,198 hectares planted with vines.
 Almost 400 different chateau produce wine or operate vineyards in the Haut Medoc today.
 Out of that number, about 250 produce and sell their own wine.
 The remaining 150 growers sell their wine or grapes to local cooperatives or negociants.
+In an average year, 2,333,000 cases of wine are produced.

 When you compare the Haut Medoc appellation with the other lesser communes, because there are so many different terroir and soils in Bordeaux, as well as diverse approaches to wine making, there is no particular style of Bordeaux wine produced here.
 It’s wide and varied.
 With hundreds of Chateaux, there are some that push the quality envelope as far as it can go, hoping to produce the best wines possible, while other chateaux are content to simply try selling what they make, simply because it says Bordeaux on the label.
 While only 5 chateau were included in the 1855 Classification from Haut Medoc, it is home to the majority of Cru Bourgeois classed chateaux.